MicrosoftDocs/minecraft-creator/creator/Reference/Content/BlockReference/Examples/BlockComponents/minecraftBlock_rotation.md

 ---
-author: v-josjones
+author: mammerla
-ms.author: v-josjones
+ms.author: v-bbortree
 title: Block Documentation - minecraft:rotation
 ms.prod: gaming
 ---

 # Block Documentation - minecraft:rotation

 `minecraft:rotation` is a `vector` component that sets the block's rotation around the center of the cube in degrees.
+The rotation order is x-y-z.
+Angles need to be in factors of 90.

+>[!IMPORTANT]
+> `minecraft:random_ticking` requires the Holiday Creator Features experimental toggle to be set to `true` in order to function properly.

 ## Default Parameter